causify-ai/tutorials/class_project_instructions/Projects/CausalInference_Project_Description.md

-### Tool Description: CausalInference
+### Description

-CausalInference is a powerful tool designed for analyzing causal relationships in data.
-It provides features that allow users to estimate causal effects, control for confounding variables, and visualize causal graphs.
-Key features include:
-- Estimation of treatment effects using various causal inference methods.
-- Support for graphical models to visualize causal relationships.
-- Integration with popular data science libraries for seamless analysis.
+CausalInference is a powerful Python library designed for estimating causal effects from observational data.
+It provides tools for identifying and estimating causal relationships using techniques such as propensity score matching, instrumental variables, and regression discontinuity designs.
+It enables researchers and data scientists to draw meaningful conclusions about the impact of interventions or treatments in a variety of domains.

+**Key Features:**
+- Implements multiple causal inference methods, including propensity score matching and instrumental variables.
-- User-friendly interface for statistical testing and interpretation of results.
+- Offers tools for visualizing causal relationships and treatment effects.
+- Facilitates the analysis of observational data to identify causal effects without the need for randomized controlled trials.

 ---

-### Project Blueprint

-#### Project 1: **Impact of Education on Income**
+### Project 1: Evaluating the Impact of Education Interventions on Student Performance
-**Difficulty**: 1 (Easy)
+**Difficulty:** 1 (Easy)
-**Project Objective**: Analyze how the level of education (treatment) affects annual income (outcome) while controlling for confounding variables like age and work experience.

-**Dataset Suggestions**:
+**Project Objective:** Analyze the causal effect of a new teaching method on student performance in standardized tests, optimizing for improved test scores.

-- Use publicly available datasets from government labor statistics or educational institutions that provide anonymized data on education levels and income.
+**Dataset Suggestions:** Look for publicly available datasets on education performance from government education portals or Kaggle.

-**Step-by-Step Plan**:
-1. **Data Collection**: Obtain a dataset that includes variables such as education level, income, age, and work experience from government databases or Kaggle.
-2. **Feature Engineering**: Clean the data and create relevant features (e.g., categorizing education levels).
-3. **Model Training**: Use CausalInference to estimate the causal effect of education on income.
-4. **Use of the Tool**: Implement the tool to visualize causal graphs and interpret the results.
-5. **Evaluation Metrics**: Assess the causal estimates and their confidence intervals to understand the significance of the findings.
+**Tasks:**
+- **Data Collection:** Gather data on student demographics, test scores, and teaching methods from a public education dataset.
+- **Data Preprocessing:** Clean the dataset and handle missing values, ensuring proper formatting for analysis.
+- **Propensity Score Matching:** Use CausalInference to match students who experienced the new teaching method with those who did not based on relevant covariates.
+- **Estimate Treatment Effect:** Calculate the average treatment effect on the treated (ATT) to assess the impact of the new method on test scores.
-6. **Visualization**: Create visualizations to present the causal relationships and findings effectively.
+- **Visualization:** Create visualizations to illustrate the differences in performance before and after the intervention.

-**Bonus Ideas**: Compare the causal effects across different demographic groups (e.g., gender, ethnicity).
+**Bonus Ideas:** Explore additional covariates (like socioeconomic status) to analyze their influence on treatment effects.

 ---

-#### Project 2: **Effects of Exercise on Mental Health**
+### Project 2: Assessing the Impact of Health Interventions on Patient Recovery Times
-**Difficulty**: 2 (Medium)
+**Difficulty:** 2 (Medium)
-**Project Objective**: Investigate how regular physical exercise (treatment) influences mental health outcomes, specifically anxiety levels (outcome), while controlling for factors like age and pre-existing conditions.

-**Dataset Suggestions**:
+**Project Objective:** Determine the causal effect of a specific health intervention on the recovery times of patients after surgery, aiming to reduce recovery duration.

-- Utilize datasets available on Kaggle or health organization databases that include survey data on exercise habits and mental health indicators.
+**Dataset Suggestions:** Utilize healthcare datasets available on Kaggle or open government health data portals.

-**Step-by-Step Plan**:
-1. **Data Collection**: Acquire datasets that include information on exercise frequency and mental health indicators from public health databases.
-2. **Feature Engineering**: Identify and create features such as exercise frequency, types of exercises, and mental health scores.
+**Tasks:**
+- **Data Acquisition:** Obtain a dataset containing patient demographics, surgical procedures, health interventions, and recovery times.
+- **Data Exploration:** Conduct exploratory data analysis (EDA) to understand the distribution of recovery times and identify potential confounding variables.
-3. **Model Training**: Apply CausalInference to estimate the effect of exercise on anxiety levels, controlling for confounding variables.
+- **Instrumental Variable Analysis:** Identify an appropriate instrumental variable (e.g., hospital location) and apply CausalInference to estimate the causal effect of the health intervention on recovery times.
-4. **Use of the Tool**: Use the tool's graphical capabilities to visualize the causal relationships between exercise and mental health.
-5. **Evaluation Metrics**: Evaluate the causal effect size and statistical significance.
-6. **Visualization**: Develop visual reports to illustrate the findings, including causal graphs.

-**Bonus Ideas**: Explore the effects of different types of exercise (e.g., aerobic vs. strength training) on mental health outcomes.
+- **Effect Estimation:** Use regression techniques to quantify the relationship between the intervention and recovery duration, controlling for confounders.
+- **Results Interpretation:** Discuss the implications of the findings for healthcare practices and policies.

+**Bonus Ideas:** Compare recovery times across different types of interventions or patient demographics to identify trends.

 ---

-#### Project 3: **Analyzing the Impact of Marketing Campaigns on Sales**
+### Project 3: Investigating the Effects of Economic Policies on Employment Rates
-**Difficulty**: 3 (Hard)
+**Difficulty:** 3 (Hard)
-**Project Objective**: Assess the causal impact of a marketing campaign (treatment) on product sales (outcome) while accounting for seasonal trends and competitor actions.
+**Project Objective:** Analyze the causal impact of a recent economic policy change on employment rates in different sectors, optimizing for accurate policy evaluation.

-**Dataset Suggestions**:
-- Use sales data from public datasets or Kaggle that include time-series data on sales figures and marketing expenditures.

-**Step-by-Step Plan**:
-1. **Data Collection**: Gather sales data that includes timestamps, marketing campaign periods, and competitor pricing from open datasets.
-2. **Feature Engineering**: Create features to represent marketing efforts and control for seasonal trends (e.g., month, quarter).
-3. **Model Training**: Employ CausalInference to model the causal relationship between marketing campaigns and sales.
-4. **Use of the Tool**: Leverage the tool to develop causal graphs and interpret the effects while controlling for confounding factors.
-5. **Evaluation Metrics**: Analyze the estimated treatment effect and assess the robustness of the results using sensitivity analysis.
-6. **Visualization**: Create a dashboard or visual report to showcase the causal findings, including time-series plots of sales and marketing efforts.

-**Bonus Ideas**: Incorporate competitor analysis to evaluate how competitors’ actions influence the effectiveness of marketing campaigns.
+**Dataset Suggestions:** Seek datasets on employment statistics from government labor departments or economic research databases.

+**Tasks:**
+- **Data Gathering:** Compile a dataset that includes employment rates, economic policy changes, and sector-specific data over several years.
+- **Data Cleaning and Preparation:** Process the dataset to ensure all variables are in a suitable format for causal analysis.
+- **Regression Discontinuity Design:** Implement a regression discontinuity design using CausalInference to evaluate the causal effect of the policy change on employment rates.
+- **Sensitivity Analysis:** Conduct sensitivity analyses to test the robustness of the estimated effects against potential biases.
+- **Policy Implications:** Analyze the results and provide recommendations for policymakers based on the findings.

+**Bonus Ideas:** Explore the effects of the economic policy on different demographic groups or regions to provide a more nuanced understanding of the impact.

 ---

-These projects will provide students with a comprehensive understanding of causal inference, enabling them to explore real-world scenarios while honing their data science skills.
+These projects will not only deepen your understanding of causal inference but also enhance your skills in data analysis, interpretation, and visualization.